VivaLaPanda/uta-stream/README.md

     - Community mode: Any user queues tracks
     - Hybrid mode: Auto mode, but users can queue and all manually queued songs will be played before going back to the auto-queue

+## Installing
+* Install IPFS (https://ipfs.io/) and start daemon
+* Install ffmpeg in your PATH
+* `go get github.com/VivaLaPanda/uta-stream`
+    - During development you may need to `go get` extra stuff because there isn't a `main.go` yet

 ## Progress:

 Done: